WMH&I

-WMH&I (formerly Williams Murray Hamm) is a brand innovation, design and strategy agency based in London.
+WMH&I (an acronym of Williams Murray Hamm & Identica), formerly known as Williams Murray Hamm (WMH), is a British brand innovation, design, and strategy agency based in London.

 History

 Williams Murray Hamm (WMH) was founded in 1997 by Richard Williams and Richard Murray.
 Garrick Hamm joined the firm a year later.
 WMH was acquired in 2006 by Loewy Group, a business that was itself acquired by Writtle Holdings in 2011.

 Richard Murray died in 2010.
 Wybe Magermans was appointed to the board in 2016 and became the agency's Managing Director in 2019.

-In 2021, WMH merged with Identica, another design and branding agency, to form WMH&I. In June 2024, WMH&I become a B-Corp Certified company.
+In 2021, WMH merged with Identica, another design and branding agency, to form WMH&I. Following the retirement of Richard Williams in 2016 and Garrick Hamm in 2021, Daisy Benn was appointed to the board, and promoted to Managing Director in 2023 with Mark Nichols joining the Benn and Magermans on the board as Creative Director in 2023.

+In June 2024, WMH&I become a B-Corp Certified company.